+Beginning in 2020, various states enacted temporary risk corridors in response to the reduced demand for medical services stemming from COVID-19, which resulted in a reduction of our medical margin.
 The current rate environment is stable and rational.
 We continue to believe that the risk-sharing corridors previously introduced are related to the declared PHE and will likely be eliminated as the COVID pandemic subsides.
 However, the risk corridors continue to contribute an added level of variability to our results of operations.
-In the year ended December 31, 2021, we recognized approximately \$323 million for the impact of risk corridors enacted in several states beginning in the second quarter of 2020, in response to the lower utilization of medical services resulting from COVID-19.
-Approximately \$564 million was recognized in 2020 related to these COVID-related risk corridors.
+We recognized approximately \$197 million for the impact of risk corridors in the year ended December 21, 2022, compared to \$323 million recognized in the year ended December 31, 2021.
+The decrease in 2022 is due to the elimination of most of the COVID-19 risk corridors.